rossberg/camp/README.txt

 The first time round, it may trigger the installation of additional opam packages, which you'll have to confirm.

-On Windows and Linux, the outcome is a stand-alone directory `Kamp` bundling the executable with all files necessary.
-On Mac, you'll get a proper application `Kamp.app`.
+On Windows and Linux, the outcome is a stand-alone directory `Camp` bundling the executable with all files necessary.
+On Mac, you'll get a proper application `Camp.app`.
 In both cases, the result is self-contained and can be moved to any location of your chosing.

 If you prefer to have either packaged up as a zip file, then go with: